Mateusz-Dera/whisperspeech-webui/README.md

 |CUDA|12.8|

 ## Instalation:
 1\.
-Install uv and ffmpeg
+Install uv and ffmpeg.

 2\.
-Clone repository
+Clone repository.

 3\.
 Mount the repository directory.

 3\.
-Create and activate venv using uv
+Create and activate venv using uv.

 4\.
-Run webui.py
+Run webui.py:

 CPU (not recommended):
 ```bash